 - Montreal is a culinary delight

-This Quebec city is not just rich with artsy places, it is also filled with restaurants and food houses that offer sumptuous meals — from bagels to gourmet-style sandwiches to smoked meats.
+This Quebec city is not just rich with artsy places but also filled with restaurants and food houses that offer sumptuous meals — from bagels to gourmet-style sandwiches to smoked meats.

 Actually, many people say that you can rarely find a city more laced with restaurants than Montreal.

 Another plus is that you can complement your food with your favorite alcohol.
-In this European-style city, it is legal to drink in public as long as you’re eating something, too no wonder it’s popular for investment and short stays with landlords on AirBnB.
+In this European-style city, it is legal to drink in public as long as you’re eating something, to no wonder it’s famous for investment and short stays with landlords on AirBnB.